NMR evidence for an antisite-induced magnetic moment on Bi in a topological insulator heterostructure MnBi$_2$Te$_4$/(Bi$_2$Te$_3$)$_n$: Results and Discussion

 In addition to the $^{55}$Mn NMR signals already discussed, at zero field we observe another strong NMR signal around 110 MHz.
 Whereas Mn is the only magnetic element in the system, the magnetic interactions can induce a magnetic moment on the otherwise non-magnetic elements, in this case Bi or Te.
-Considering the difference in the natural abundance of the respective isotopes $N=100\%$ for $^{209}$Bi (spin $I=9/2$) vs. $N=7\%$ for $^{125}$Te (spin $I=1/2$) the NMR signal intensity (expressed as $N(I+1)I$) of bismuth is two orders of magnitude higher than that of Te.
-This means that the signal observed around 110 MHz can be undoubtedly attributed to $^{209}$Bi nuclei.
-Taking into account the gyromagnetic ratio $\gamma_{Bi} = 6.84$ MHz/T we obtain that the effective field on $^{209}$Bi amounts to around 16 T. This implies the presence of a magnetic moment induced by a hybridization of manganese 3d orbitals and bismuth valence 6p, 6s orbitals.
-Such moment has recently been reported from the x-ray magnetic circular dichroism study on a non-magnetic Se in the isostructural heterostructures MnBi$_2$Se$_4$/(Bi$_2$Se$_3$)$_n$ \cite{Fukushima24}.
+Considering the difference in the natural abundance of the respective isotopes $N=100\%$ for $^{209}$Bi (spin $I=9/2$) vs. $N=7\%$ for $^{125}$Te (spin $I=1/2$) and the fact that the NMR signal intensity (expressed as $N(I+1)I$) of bismuth is two orders of magnitude higher than that of Te, the signal observed around 110 MHz can be undoubtedly attributed to $^{209}$Bi nuclei.
+A very large linewidth of a signal around 110 MHz can be readily explained by inhomogeneity of quadrupolar interactions, which would be absent in case of Te (spin $I=1/2$) whereas expected strong at Bi (spin $I=9/2$).
+Taking into account the gyromagnetic ratio $\gamma_{Bi} = 6.84$ MHz/T we obtain that the effective field on $^{209}$Bi amounts to around 16 T. Such a strong field implies the presence of a magnetic moment on Bi, generated by a hybridization of manganese 3d orbitals and bismuth valence 6p, 6s orbitals.
+Interestingly, the presence of a magnetic moment on Se in the isostructural heterostructures MnBi$_2$Se$_4$/(Bi$_2$Se$_3$)$_n$ has recently been suggested based on the x-ray magnetic circular dichroism study \cite{Fukushima24}.
 To the best of our knowledge, our observation of the $^{209}$Bi NMR signal in the present study provides the first direct evidence that bismuth also reveals an induced magnetic moment in the MnBi$_2$Te$_4$/(Bi$_2$Te$_3$)$_n$ heterostructures.

-We have further investigated this effect by recording the NMR spectra at different values of the external magnetic field applied along the [0001] direction (Fig. 3(a)).
-The frequency position of the $^{209}$Bi NMR signal, plotted as a function of external magnetic field in the Fig. 3 (b), reveals above 2 T a linear dependence with the positive slope of 4.96 MHz/T. This is close to the $^{209}$Bi gyromagnetic ratio $\gamma_{Bi} = 6.84$ MHz/T, giving an additional proof for the correctness of our assignment of this signal to $^{209}$Bi, rather than $^{125}$Te ($\gamma_{Te} = 13.45$ MHz/T).
+We have further investigated this effect by recording the NMR spectra at different values of the external magnetic field applied along the [0001] direction (Fig. 4 (a)).
+The frequency position of the $^{209}$Bi NMR signal, plotted as a function of external magnetic field in the Fig. 4 (b), reveals above 2 T a linear dependence with the positive slope of 4.96 MHz/T. This is close to the $^{209}$Bi gyromagnetic ratio $\gamma_{Bi} = 6.84$ MHz/T, giving an additional proof for the correctness of our assignment of this signal to $^{209}$Bi, rather than $^{125}$Te ($\gamma_{Te} = 13.45$ MHz/T).